Film House Members submit for free >> www.filmhouse.org

 Short + Feature Films

-In 2021: a digital edition of NYFW.
-Selected films MUST provide an adequate file to stream online (with English subtitles).
+Selected films MUST provide an adequate DCP file to be screen (with English subtitles).

-The Festival reserves the right to refuse any copy which, on the advice of the Festival technicians, is considered to be of inadequate quality for public screening.
+The Festival reserves the right to refuse any copy that, on the advice of the Festival technicians, is considered to be of inadequate quality for public screening.

 All the material required for the Festival catalog (synopses, cast and credits, biography and a complete filmography of the director, photographs of the director, of actors and scenes from the film in b/w and color, plus a brief director’s comment on the film) must reach the Festival as soon as possible, but no later than 10 days after the end of the extended submission deadline.